jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 SlashNext’s complete generative AI messaging security solution detects, predicts, and stops spear phishing, BEC, Smishing, and other zero-hour social engineering attacks in email, mobile, and web messaging apps.
 SlashNext Generative AI mimics human threat researchers by combining natural language processing, computer vision, and machine learning with relationship graphs and deep contextualization to thwart sophisticated multi-channel messaging attacks.
 The system is purpose-built to anticipate the vast numbers of AI-generated BEC threats by using AI data augmentation and cloning technologies to assess a core threat and then spawn thousands of other versions of that same core threat, which enables the system to train itself on possible variations.

-**Image:** SlashNext GenAI protects users across 30K email, mobile and web messaging apps.
+![Image: SlashNext GenAI protects users across 30K email, mobile and web messaging apps.]

-*Image description: A diagram showing the SlashNext GenAI Messaging Security Platform, with labels for "360º GenAI User Protection" and categories for "NATURAL LANGUAGE-BASED THREATS", "LINK-BASED THREATS", and "ATTACHMENT- BASED THREATS".
-Each category lists different types of threats.*

 The SlashNext solution is patent pending and has been under development internally for over two years.
 SlashNext is at the forefront of multi-channel messaging security, and its threat researchers recognized that generative AI would soon change the face of BEC attacks.

 SlashNext CompleteTM Generative AI features include:
-*   **BEC Generative AI Augmentation** – Auto generates thousands of new BEC variants from today’s threats to stop tomorrow’s attacks.
+- BEC Generative AI Augmentation – Auto generates thousands of new BEC variants from today’s threats to stop tomorrow’s attacks.
-*   **Relationship Graphs & Contextual Analysis** – A baseline of known-good communication patterns and writing styles for each employee and supplier to detect unusual communications and conversation styles.
+- Relationship Graphs & Contextual Analysis – A baseline of known-good communication patterns and writing styles for each employee and supplier to detect unusual communications and conversation styles.
-*   **Natural Language Processing** – Analyzes text in email body and attachments for topic, tone emotion, intent, and manipulation triggers associated with social engineering tactics.
+- Natural Language Processing – Analyzes text in email body and attachments for topic, tone emotion, intent, and manipulation triggers associated with social engineering tactics.
-*   **Computer Vision Recognition** – Leverages SlashNext’s LiveScanTM to inspect URLs in real-time for any visual deviations such as image and layouts to detect credential phishing web pages.
+- Computer Vision Recognition – Leverages SlashNext’s LiveScanTM to inspect URLs in real-time for any visual deviations such as image and layouts to detect credential phishing web pages.
 For instance, SlashNext GenAI uses computer vision to detect extremely subtle deviations from imposter Microsoft 365 log-in page and blocks access.
-*   **File Attachment Inspection** – Analyzes social engineering traits of attachments and malicious codes to stop ransomware.
+- File Attachment Inspection – Analyzes social engineering traits of attachments and malicious codes to stop ransomware.
-*   **Sender Impersonation Analysis** – Evaluates headline details and email authentication results to stop impersonation attacks.
+- Sender Impersonation Analysis – Evaluates headline details and email authentication results to stop impersonation attacks.

-### Get a Customized Email Security Risk Assessment
+## Get a Customized Email Security Risk Assessment
 See if your organization’s current email security stops the latest Business Email Compromise (BEC), malicious attachments, and malicious exploits by plugging into SlashNext Cloud Email Security in observability mode.

 Deploy in minutes with no impact on your existing email infrastructure or mail flow.
 Receive a customized report detailing the attacks missed by your current email security.
-*   **Fast and Easy:** With one click, deploy in minutes a read-only API integration with no impact on your existing email infrastructure.
+- Fast and Easy: With one click, deploy in minutes a read-only API integration with no impact on your existing email infrastructure.
 We will analyze your current email for security threats and deliver a customized report of attacks.
-*   **Actionable Insights:** The customized report provides a clear and insightful view of your organization’s email security.
+- Actionable Insights: The customized report provides a clear and insightful view of your organization’s email security.
 Our goal is to offer data-driven insights to make informed decisions, fortify your cybersecurity measures, and ensure your organization’s protection.
-*   **Comprehensive Summary:** Receive a summary of the impact on your organization and where your current security defenses stand today.
+- Comprehensive Summary: Receive a summary of the impact on your organization and where your current security defenses stand today.
 See how you can improve security readiness and save valuable SOC time and operating expenses.

 For more information visit https://slashnext.com/risk-assessment/

-### Contact Us
+## Contact Us
 6701 Koll Center Parkway, Suite 250
 Pleasanton CA 94566
 Contact Sales 1(800) 930-8643
 Request a Demo https://www.slashnext.com/request-a-demo/

-### About SlashNext
+## About SlashNext
 SlashNext CompleteTM AI Security for Email, Mobile and Browser At SlashNext, we know that the demands of a changing and growing threat landscape increase the need to protect people where they work in real time.
 That’s why SlashNext Complete delivers zero-hour protection for how people work today across email, mobile, and browser apps.
 With SlashNext’s generative AI to defend against advanced business email compromise, Smishing, spear phishing, executive impersonation, and financial fraud, your people are always protected anywhere they work.
 Request a demo today. slashnext.com/request-a-demo/